Leave a Message

 When a Home Warranty May Not Be Necessary:

-• Handy Homeowners: If you're comfortable handling basic repairs yourself or have a network of trusted contractors, you may prefer to save the money you'd spend on a home warranty and pay for repairs as needed.
+• Handy Homeowners: If you're comfortable with DIY repairs or have a network of trusted contractors.

 Work with Laguna Beach Realtors